 Appointments at Ohio State are for one year and must be annually renewed; however, good performance will enable trainees to complete the entire six-year curriculum.
 It will also qualify the trainee for American Board of Plastic Surgery examinations.

-Please contact the Ohio State University Department of Plastic Surgery for more information on our education programs.
+Please contact The Ohio State University Department of Plastic and Reconstructive Surgery for more information on our education programs.
 OSU medical students can find an application for Plastic Surgery Research here.